KyleKing/dash_charts/docs/README.md

 # dash_charts

+> **Note**
+>
+> In 2019-2020, I was building applications with Dash and wanted a way to make them more composable and reusable.
+Since then, I moved on to other projects and Dash has become far more composable.
+Dash expanded plotly express and introduced templates along with other changes as the ecosystem has evolved!
+>
+> Given the advances in Dash, I'm going to archive this project, publish a final release to PyPi, and move on to other projects

 Python package for [Plotly/Dash](https://dash.plot.ly/) apps with support for multi-page, modules, and new charts such as Pareto with an Object Orient Approach

 Includes base classes for building a custom chart or application, new charts such as a Pareto, and base classes for tabbed or multi-page applications.
 See full documentation at [https://kyleking.me/dash_charts/](https://kyleking.me/dash_charts/). ( TODO: Currently not online )